 Stratton Sculpture Studios makes waste molds for one-off plaster castings, plaster piece molds, molds for architectural restoration, and rubber molds of every scale on any original material: stone, water clay, plasticine, metal, plaster, wax, cement, terra-cotta, and found objects.

 Requiring the highest level of skill and expertise, poured rubber molds are our speciality.
 Poured rubber molds are vastly superior to brush-up molds due to the perfect fit in the plaster mother mold, tight registration, and exact reproduction of surface detail.
 Rubber molds sections are separated with our recognizable zig-zag registration cut.
-Stratton Sculpture Studios has made hundreds of poured rubber molds of every scale, and commonly pours large work.
+Stratton Sculpture Studios has made hundreds of poured rubber molds of every scale, and frequently pours large work.